broadinstitute/imaging-backup-scripts/examples_aws_backup.md

   check_plate {1}
 ```

-Check whether there are any errors
+Check whether there are any errors.
+If they are errors, you'd need to probe further to figure out what's different.
+Doing a diff on the file listings is a start.

 ```
 find ${LOGDIR}/backup_check -name stderr -exec cat {} \;